Updated: Police Release Suspects Name in Ambulance Theft

-The thief, authorities say, abandoned the ambulance and fled the area.
+The alleged thief, authorities say, abandoned the ambulance and fled the area.

 As of Wednesday morning the suspect is still on the run, .

 Editors Note: At 2:30 pm Township Police said there is no evidence that Phipps stole a second vehicle.
-The story has been updated to reflect the additional information.
+The story has been updated to reflect information.